Migrate configuration settings for your F5 BIG-IP load balancer

-This document shows how to migrate the configuration settings for your F5 BIG-IP integrated load balancer to manual load balancing mode.
+This document shows how to migrate the configuration settings for your F5 BIG-IP load balancer integration to manual load balancing mode for clusters at version 1.29.
+If your clusters are at version 1.30 or higher, we recommend that you follow the instructions in Plan cluster migration to recommended features.

 Support for the F5 BIG-IP load balancer